wagood/laralist/README.md

 * [Visualising Laravel](https://freek.dev/2507-visualising-laravel-and-horizon-metrics-using-prometheus-and-grafana) and Horizon metrics using [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/)

 # Common
+* [Alpine AJAX](https://alpine-ajax.js.org/) An [Alpine.js](https://alpinejs.dev/) plugin that seamlessly integrates your client and server.
+Use it to build straight-forward, robust, interactive websites.
 * [Card Number](https://github.com/TheDragonCode/card-number) Generation and verification of card numbers using Luhn's algorithm: credit, customer loyalty and others.
 * [ClassTransformer](https://github.com/yzen-dev/plain-to-clas) This library will allow you to easily convert any data set into the object you need.
 You are not required to change the structure of classes, inherit them from external modules, etc.
 * [Dolby API SDK](https://github.com/andreia/php-sdk-dolby-api) Provides a PHP wrapper for [Dolby API](https://docs.dolby.io/).